aws-samples/serverless-patterns/apigw-rest-api-eventbridge-sqs-sam/README.md

 # API Gateway REST API to EventBridge with event payload composition and SQS as target

-This pattern deploys an API Gateway HTTP API with a custom domain configuration and permissions to publish HTTP requests as events to EventBridge.
+The APIGW payload is sent to EventBridge as a custom event payload.
+In the integration request, a custom payload is created and passed to EventBridge to target an SQS.

-Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/apigateway-http-eventbridge-custom](https://serverlessland.com/patterns/apigateway-http-eventbridge-custom)
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns?services=apigw%2Ceventbridge](https://serverlessland.com/patterns?services=apigw%2Ceventbridge

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.